AI Risks & Concerns

 • Liability questions: Who is responsible for AI errors?

-• Community concerns: Parents will have questions
+• Community concerns: Students, staff, and community members will have questions

 • Staff impact: How will roles evolve?